 - 1 ounce freeze dried strawberries

 - 1 ounce freeze dried blueberries

-- Divide the meringue into two bowls.
-Sift 1/3 of the strawberry mixture into half of the meringue.
-Continue folding until all the almond mixture is incorporated into the meringue and the mixture should drip slowly off the spatula; like lava flowing.
-(Think conditioner dripping out of a bottle.
-That works for me.)
-Repeat with remaining meringue and the blueberry mixture.
+- Add 1/3 of the raspberry almond mixture into half the meringue.
+Fold the ingredients together with a large spatula until incorporated.
+Add the food coloring and continue folding the almond meal until all the mixture is incorporated into the meringue and the drips slowly off the spatula; like lava flowing.

-- Transfer the batters to large piping bags fitted with a 1/2 inch tip and pipe 1 1/3 inch rounds onto a silpat covered baking sheet.
+- Transfer the batter to a large piping bag fitted with a 1/2 tip and pipe 1 1/3 inch rounds onto a silpat covered baking sheet.
 There are several different templates out there.
-Two that I like are here and here.
+Two that I liked are here and here.

 - Preheat oven to 325.